This post may contain affiliate links. Please see my disclosure policy for details.

 A great addition to the area of Town End in Grasmere and new for 2020 is the Wordsworth Museum which is near Dove Cottage!

-This fantastic new institution will have many artefacts and interactive displays all about William Wordsworth’s life and influence on the area.
+This fantastic new institution will have many artifacts and interactive displays all about William Wordsworth’s life and influence on the area.

 Plus, they are opening up a unique viewing platform so you can take in the spectacular sights of Grasmere Vale.

 If you fancy purchasing some Wordsworth souvenirs for yourself, then I would recommend popping into the Wordsworth shop as well.

 In here, they have lots of tasteful Wordsworth souvenirs like rare edition books, postcards, paintings and more.